isomorphic-software/smartclient-docs/classes/RibbonGroup.md

 HLayout autoChild that houses the [label](#attr-ribbongrouplabel) in which the [title text](#attr-ribbongrouptitle) is displayed.

 This can be customized via the standard [AutoChild](../reference.md#type-autochild) pattern.

 **Flags**: IR

----
-## Attr: RibbonGroup.colWidths

-### Description
-An array of widths for the columns in this RibbonGroup.
-If specified, the width at each index is used for the corresponding column.
-If a width is not specified for a particular column index, [RibbonGroup.defaultColWidth](#attr-ribbongroupdefaultcolwidth) is used instead.
-Width values can be numbers (pixels) or strings like "\*" (fill remaining space) or percentage values like "30%".

-**Flags**: IR